 A computed tomography (CT) scan is used to detect diseases near the colon, small bowels, and other internal organs via diagnostic imaging.
 The scan is painless, noninvasive, and fast, often allowing doctors to diagnose causes of pain that may have been unexplained otherwise.
 A CT scan is especially useful for emergency cases where a patient may have internal injury or bleeding.

 Not every patient with chronic pain takes a CT scan.
 Unless the pain is unbearable enough that it interferes with many of your daily tasks and hobbies, the doctor will most likely recommend treatment methods like a healthier diet, lifestyle changes, or physical therapy first.
 If chronic pain persists, then your medical expert may recommend a CT Scan.
-CT scans are useful at detecting infections like appendicitis, abscesses, infected fluid collections and more.
-These conditions can cause an uncomfortable amount of constant pain, and may be dangerous to patients if left untreated.
+CT scans are useful for detecting infections like appendicitis, abscesses, infected fluid collections and more.
+These conditions can cause an uncomfortable amount of constant pain and may be dangerous to patients if left untreated.

 Patients preparing for a CT scan should come with loose, comfortable clothes.
 The pain clinic may provide a gown to wear during the procedure.
 You should not have any metal objects on your person, as the scanning makes use of magnetic waves.
 If you have metallic implants, it is not recommended that you take a CT scan.
 Let your doctor know about any allergies as some people may have a reaction to the contrast material used during the procedure.
 If you have allergies, then the clinic may provide medication that you must take 12 hours before the examination.